Coronavirus: the place is the Russian vaccine, Sputnik V?

-The scientific journal The Lancet printed a examine on the Russian vaccine, Sputnik V. “Lhe outcomes are encouraging, the exams didn’t produce any critical unwanted effects and there was an immune response after this vaccine.
-Nonetheless, these outcomes don’t show that the vaccine successfully protects towards the coronavirus.
-In Russia, exams had been carried out between June and August on 76 grownup volunteers, all in good well being, “ particulars Jean Chamoulaud, journalist from France Télévisions, on the set of the 23 hours newspaper of franceinfo, Friday, September 4.
+The scientific journal The Lancet printed a examine on the Russian vaccine, Sputnik V. “Lhe outcomes are encouraging, the checks didn’t produce any severe unwanted effects and there was an immune response after this vaccine.
+Nevertheless, these outcomes don’t show that the vaccine successfully protects towards the coronavirus.
+In Russia, checks have been carried out between June and August on 76 grownup volunteers, all in good well being, “ particulars Jean Chamoulaud, journalist from France Télévisions, on the set of the 23 hours newspaper of franceinfo, Friday, September 4.

-“On August 11, the Russians had already introduced that that they had constructive outcomes and wished to market their vaccine with out ready for section 3.
+“On August 11, the Russians had already introduced that that they had constructive outcomes and needed to market their vaccine with out ready for section 3.
 However section 3 will happen, on 40,000 sufferers of various ages.“, continues the journalist.
-For a number of months, the superpowers have launched into a race towards time to discover a vaccine, and we’re witnessing specifically a duel between the USA, with the biotech Moderna, and Russia.
+For a number of months, the superpowers have launched into a race towards time to discover a vaccine, and we’re witnessing particularly a duel between the US, with the biotech Moderna, and Russia.

 Leave a Reply